 The planes of immigrants arrived from San Antonio, Texas.
 The arrangement was made by Florida Governor Ron DeSantis.

 On September 20, 2022, a class action lawsuit was filed on behalf of the immigrants.
 The lawsuit claims the flight violated their constitutional protections, tort law, and federal statutes.

 DeSantis claims the immigrants signed a waiver, freeing his state from liability.
 But, the lawsuit argues that the immigrants weren’t given the facts.
 They were promised help that DeSantis was not able to deliver.

 The lawsuit wants to enact Section 1983 because of violations against the immigrant’s 4th and 14th amendment rights.
-Violations include false arrest, illegal seizure, and fraudulently induced travel.
+Violations include illegal seizure, and fraudulently induced travel.
 Section 1983 is also being enacted for “carrying out a conspiracy to deprive the plaintiffs of their civil rights.”

 How Does Section 1983 Relate To Wrongful Death?

 Ben Crump is a nationally recognized civil rights lawyer.
 He said, “Probably 90% of the cases with death by excessive use of force are dismissed on qualified immunity — that means families don’t get any justice in criminal courts nor in the civil courts.”

 Ben Crump and other civil rights lawyers are fighting to have qualified immunity abolished.
 Jeff Storms, a civil rights attorney, says qualified immunity “unjustly prevents holding government actors accountable for violations of constitutional rights.”